Manhattan Club (social club)

 The Manhattan Club was a social club in Manhattan, New York founded in 1865 and dissolved around 1979.
+The club was founded by Attorney General John Van Buren, son of U.S. President Martin Van Buren.

 History

-Designed to be the Democratic answer to the Union Club, its prominent members included Samuel J. Tilden, August Belmont, Grover Cleveland, Alfred E. Smith, Herbert H. Lehman, Jimmy Walker and Robert F. Wagner Other prominent members included writer Edgar Saltus, Augustus Schell, Dean Richmond and John T. Hoffman.
+Designed to be the Democratic answer to the Union Club, its prominent members included Samuel J. Tilden, August Belmont, Grover Cleveland, Alfred E. Smith, Herbert H. Lehman, Jimmy Walker, Peter Hotze and Robert F. Wagner Other prominent members included writer Edgar Saltus, Augustus Schell, Dean Richmond and John T. Hoffman.
 In 1885 it was listed as the residence of Robert Barnwell Roosevelt, the uncle of Theodore Roosevelt.
 The Manhattan Club was organized on September 25, 1865 at Delmonico's on 14th Street at Fifth Avenue.
 Its first home was the Benkard House at 96 Fifth Avenue near the corner of 15th Street (called "Old 96" by members), followed by the A.T.
 Stewart Mansion on 34th Street at Fifth Avenue.
 From 1899 to 1966, it occupied the Jerome Mansion, at which time the building was sold to a developer and subsequently was torn down.
-The Manhattan Club then moved to a suite of rooms at the Barclay Hotel previously occupied by the Cornell Club and thereafter functioned mainly as a luncheon club.
+The Manhattan Club then moved to a suite of rooms at the Barclay Hotel previously occupied by the Cornell Club of New York and then functioning mainly as a luncheon club.
 Around 1979, its suites were converted into conference rooms and the Manhattan Club was closed.